Jordan travel destination

 Language

-Arabic (official), English widely spoken in tourist areas
+Arabic (Official), English (Widely spoken in tourism)

 Best Time